roselinetwagiramariya/Sales-Data-Project/README.md

 # Data Analysis:
 ## Dashboard
 I vizualized the data via this [tableau public dashboard](https://public.tableau.com/app/profile/roseline.twagiramariya/viz/SalesDataDashboard_done/Dashboard1AllRegions) and here is the worbook is saved in the [3.
 Vizualizing Data](https://github.com/roselinetwagiramariya/Sales-Data-Project/tree/main/3.%20Vizualizing%20Data) folder.
+Additionally, please find a summary of my findings [here](https://drive.google.com/file/d/1076SR73Raco4VMhQtrA0vrGpnq3tOlbW/view?usp=sharing), it's an 18 minute video.

 ## My tools: What I used
 - Jupyter Notebook (via Anaconda) - Used it to clean my data and you can see them all here.